CmeherGit/reactDeveloper-2020/readme.md

 - We can reuse components for multiple datas processing(resusable smaller components).
 - The component name must show exactly what it does.
 - Flexibility of performance improvement.
-- components are easy to test and find bugs quickly.
+- Components are easy to test and find bugs quickly.

 ### >> setState
 - setState is asyncronous funciton call, thats why the search button return the state(searchField state in this program) value one letter behind.

-### Asyncronous and syncronous function call
+### Asyncronous and Syncronous function call

-- synchornous funciton call something we can expect to happen almost immediatly.js for wait continuesly to finish syncronous funciton call.
+- Synchornous funciton call something we can expect to happen almost immediatly.js for wait continuesly to finish syncronous funciton call.
-- asyncrounos action or events is something is actually takes definite amount of time javascript does not know.its actually runs the rest of the code after and then when the asyncronous event finishes it then run that finished events.
+- Asyncrounos action or events is something is actually takes definite amount of time javascript does not know.its actually runs the rest of the code after and then when the asyncronous event finishes it then run that finished events.

-### Synthetic events
+### Synthetic Events

-- synthetic events is like a fake events it pretents react events
+- Synthetic events is like a fake events it pretents react events.

-### Array methods
+### Array Methods

-- filter - for filtering items from an array,includes - check the given string is include in array item(take and compare each array elements).
+- Filter - for filtering items from an array,includes - check the given string is include in array item(take and compare each array elements).

-### Functional component
+### Functional Component

 - They dont have access to state and constructor.
 They also dont have lifecycle methods like componentDidMount.
 - Sometimes we need to render some html only.